 WFM Web was improved to allow supervisors to use Java-based views on browsers that do not support Java plug-in, like Chrome.
 See the RUN_JAVA_STANDALONE Web Application setting below.

-Changing GUI colors
+Changing GUI colors and font size

 WFM Web for Supervisors uses other indicators besides color to highlight a change or status, but you can customize many elements in the GUI by changing the color.